Air fryer canned potatoes

 If you’ve followed the cooking time and your potatoes are not quite ready then just use the air fryer for a few more minutes at a time, checking back frequently to avoid burning them!

-Method for making canned potatoes in the air fryer:
+How to cook canned potatoes in air fryer:

 Drain and rinse the potatoes.
 I like to rinse several times, just to remove any residue from the products they use to keep the potatoes fresh while canned.